Vector35/binaryninja-api/docs/getting-started.md

 ![xrefs <](img/cross-reference-filter.png "xrefs filter")

 The first of the two drop down boxes allows the selection of incoming, outgoing, or both incoming and outgoing (default).
-The second allows selection of code, data, or code and data (default).
+The second allows selection of code, data, type, or variable or any combination thereof.
 The text box allows regular expression matching of results.
 When a filter is selected the `Filter` display changes from `Filter (<total-count>)` to `Filter (<total-filtered>/<total-count>)`

 #### Cross-Reference Pinning